rodneyshupe/Cookbook/Recipes/SoupsAndStews/SmokyPancetta,SweetOnion,AndGreenLentilSoup.rst

 Directions
 ----------
-#.
-In a large saucepan, heat 3 tbsp.
+1. In a large saucepan, heat 3 tbsp.
 Olive oil, add onions, saute and season.
-#.
-Add the stock and bring to a boil, add the lentils, and turn down to a
+2. Add the stock and bring to a boil, add the lentils, and turn down to a simmer, season.
-   simmer, season.
-#.
-In a separate sauce pan, fry the pancetta until crispy, add to the soup
+3. In a separate sauce pan, fry the pancetta until crispy, add to the soup.
-   Garnish with parsely
+   Garnish with parsley.